 Combine 2 of NZ’s best cycle trails.
 This tour includes amazing views of Lake Taupo from untouched shores as you ride the rim of our great crater lake where there is interesting volcanic and cultural history as you ride the Great Lake Trail.
 On the Timber Trail you will ride in iconic native forest featuring some of NZ’s tallest trees, cross amazing suspension bridges in remote untouched environments, and learn about interesting native logging history.
 Unique accommodation in a beautiful remote environment in included.

-The below pricing includes staying at Black Fern Lodge while you are on the Timber Trail
+Price including Black Fern Lodge on the Timber Trail

 $395 per person if you book 6-11 people

-The below pricing includes staying at the Timber Trail Lodge while you are on the Timber Trail
+Price including the Timber Trail Lodge on the Timber Trail

 3x One way shuttles at the trails

 Great Lake Trail Day 1:

 Shuttle from Whakaipo Bay to the Orakau Car Park

 Great Lake Trail Day 2:

 Shuttle from Kinloch to the Waihaha Car Park

 Timber Trail Day 1: